stesun2/news-site-VI/README.md

 ## Initial Setup

-You will want to copy over the work you did in the News Site V challenge into this repo - this time, you can copy and paste the entire `src` directory from the news-site-IV repo and paste it directly into this repo.
+You will want to copy over the work you did in the News Site V challenge into this repo - this time, you can copy and paste the entire `src` directory from the news-site-V repo and paste it directly into this repo.

 **After copying over your source directory, run `npm run update-app`.**  This command will update a few unit tests in your src/ directory.